Teal-Insights/ccdr-explorer-api/schema.md

     NODE {
         int id PK
         int document_id FK
-        NodeType node_type
-        TagName tag_name "The HTML tag name of the node if it is an element node (nullable)" SectionType section_type "The semantic section type of the node if it is a section element (nullable)" int parent_id FK "The ID of the parent node (nullable)" int sequence_in_parent "The sequence number of the node within its parent"
+        TagName tag_name "The HTML tag name of the node" SectionType section_type "The semantic section type of the node if it is a section element (nullable)" int parent_id FK "The ID of the parent node (nullable)" int sequence_in_parent "The sequence number of the node within its parent"